threefoldfoundation/info_sdk/src/develop/code/capacity_pool/code_pool.md

 # Create a capacity pool with 50 compute units and 50 storage units on the farm called "farm_name".
 # Currencies contains a list of currency you are willing to use to pay for the capacity.
-# This function return an object container the detail of the payment to be made to reserve the capacity.
+# This function returns an object container the detail of the payment to be made to reserve the capacity.
 payment_detail = zos.pools.create(cu=50, su=50, farm="farm_name", currencies=["TFT", "FreeTFT"])

 # Get a reference to your TFT wallet